25 Fun Day Trips from Boulder, Colorado (for 2023)

 Central City also has a historic area, and nearby Nevadaville is a ghost town you can explore.
 As with most Colorado mountain towns, there’s also plenty of hiking and mountain biking.
 The towns are along the Peak to Peak Scenic Byway if you want to take a scenic drive.

 Estes Park is a small town best known for being the gateway to Rocky Mountain National Park.
-However, there’s a lot to do in town also!
+However, there’s a lot to do in Estes Park also!

 Visit the Stanley Hotel, which inspired Stephen King to write The Shining after his stay at the Stanley Hotel.
 There are plenty of shops and restaurants downtown, and hiking and fishing nearby.
 You can even try whitewater rafting, or golfing while you’re there.

-So definitely visit Rocky Mountain National Park, but plan to spend some time in Estes Park as well.
-It’s worth its own weekend getaway or day trip from Boulder, Colorado!
+So definitely visit Rocky Mountain National Park, but plan to spend some time in Estes Park as well (you could even consider staying in Estes Park overnight).
+It’s one of the best Colorado weekend getaways, and makes for a great day trip from Boulder, Colorado as well!